ECCC-MSC/gods-dev-vm/README.md

 Run `vagrant up`.
 This will start up the VM for the first time and run through the provisioning process.
 #### Windows
+You may need to enable VT-x in your computer's BIOS.
+If it is not enabled, VirtualBox will raise an error during the next step.

 Using the `Command Prompt` navigate to the local directory you chose above.
 Run `vagrant up`.
 This will start up the VM for the first time and run through the provisioning process.